Davies-K/minimap_scrollbar/README.md

 # Minimap Scrollbar

-**Minimap Scrollbar** is a Flutter widget that creates a miniature, synchronized view (minimap) of a scrollable content area.
-It allows users to quickly navigate large content by providing a scaled-down overview, along with a movable highlight that indicates the current viewport position.
-This widget is ideal for applications with large content, enabling users to jump to specific sections via the minimap.
+**Minimap Scrollbar** is a Flutter widget designed to enhance navigation in scrollable content areas by providing a miniature, synchronized overview of the content, enabling users to locate and jump to sections effortlessly.
+It allows users to quickly navigate large content by providing a scaled-down overview seamlessly integrated with Flutter's scrolling mechanisms.
+The movable highlight dynamically reflects the current viewport position, ensuring smooth and accurate navigation.
+This widget is ideal for applications with large content, such as code editors, document viewers, or data dashboards, enabling users to jump to specific sections via the minimap.

 ## Examples
 | ![Mini Code Editor](docs/src/assets/examples/mini_code_editor.gif) | ![Mini Document](docs/src/assets/examples/min_doc.gif) |